310mc/https-310mc.github.io-tl/source/_posts/scout/senpai_turned_into_a_dog.md

 {% bubble Subaru %}
 Ahhh, no no!
 Takamin, you took care of Daikichi for me, right?

-The vice prez said something like that at the gym!
+The Vice Prez said something like that at the gym!
 {% endbubble %}

 {% bubble Midori %}